 In partnership with

-This is an edited version of an article originally published by Refinery29, the leading next-gen media and entertainment company focused on women.
+Refinery29, the leading next-gen media and entertainment company focused on women.
 The opinions in this article belong to the author.

-In October, US news site Vox attempted to collate the name of every influential person accused publicly of sexual misconduct over the last 18 months.
+attempted to collate the name of every influential person accused publicly of sexual misconduct over the last 18 months.
 The shockingly extensive list (which currently contains more than 250 names) includes everyone from business and media moguls, to academics, actors, and politicians -- highlighting not only the extent of the problem, but also how power, wealth and influence is often weaponized to keep alleged victims silent.

-Discussion of this dynamic resurfaced in the House of Commons when, using his Parliamentary privilege, Lord Hain named Arcadia Group CEO Sir Philip Green as the alleged abuser at the heart of the "British #MeToo scandal."
+Lord Hain named Arcadia Group CEO Sir Philip Green as the alleged abuser at the heart of the

-"(I have been) contacted by someone intimately involved in the case of a powerful businessman using non-disclosure agreements and substantial payouts to conceal the truth about serious and repeated sexual harassment, racist abuse and bullying which is compulsively continuing," Hain said, noting that Green had recently slapped The Telegraph newspaper with an injunction, essentially preventing them or any other publication from reporting details of the case.
+"British #MeToo scandal.""(I have been) contacted by someone intimately involved in the case of a powerful businessman using non-disclosure agreements and substantial payouts to conceal the truth about serious and repeated sexual harassment, racist abuse and bullying which is compulsively continuing," Hain said, noting that Green had recently

 As depressing as this might sound, none of it is remotely surprising.
 Not only is Green a billionaire whose retail empire includes high-street giants Topshop and Topman, he's also been awarded a knighthood and held up as an example of entrepreneurial excellence.
 He's rich, powerful and highly influential: a #MeToo-busting trifecta.